ldeluigi/markdown-docs/README.md

 ## Contributing
-Fork this project and make PRs.
+Fork this project and make PRs, if you can't you can create an issue.

 ### Local tests
 With **Docker** *(suggested)*:
 ```bash